turingschool/launch-curriculum/module3/lessons/Week4/QueryStringParameters.md

 1. What query parameters did you find?
 1. What values are getting passed in?
-1. What is the route (TODO: is this the language we are using?)
+1. What is the path?
 1. Are there also path parameters?

 Be prepared to share with the class when we come back together!